 Pauquachin First Nation

-Chief Harris was elected Chief of Pauquachin First Nation in October 2014 at the age of 33, with a vision of applying her experience and education in the hope of improving the quality of life of Pauquachin First Nation members.
+Chief David was elected Chief of Pauquachin First Nation in October 2014 at the age of 33, with a vision of applying her experience and education in the hope of improving the quality of life of Pauquachin First Nation members.

-A proud mother of four children, aside from her role as a Director of the BCAFN, Chief Harris also sits on the following boards and committees: National Indian Brotherhood Board of trustee (BC Representative); and is a Member on the Advisory Committee on Climate Change and the Environment (BC Region Representative).
+A proud mother of four children, aside from her role as a Director of the BCAFN, Chief David also sits on the following boards and committees: National Indian Brotherhood Board of trustee (BC Representative); and is a Member on the Advisory Committee on Climate Change and the Environment (BC Region Representative).

 Heiltsuk First Nation

 Marilyn Slett is a member of the Heilsuk Nation and is serving her ninth year as elected chief councillor.
 Marilyn has served two consecutive terms as an elected tribal councillor and is a former executive director of the Heilsuk Tribal Council.
 She has completed the certificate in the administration of indigenous governments and diploma in public sector management with the University of Victoria.
 Her regional representation includes current President of the Coastal First Nations/Great Bear Initiative and is the British Columbia Assembly of First Nations Women’s Representative on the National Assembly of First Nations Women’s Council.

 Chief Harvey McLeod is the elected chief of the Upper Nicola Band.
 He was elected to the BCAFN Board of Directors on October 12, 2017.